Author: Robert Lunsford

 Read More

-During this period the moon reaches its new phase on Monday July 4th.
-At this time the moon will lie near the sun and will invisible at night.
-Toward the end of the period the waxing crescent moon will enter the evening sky but will be too thin and will set soon after the end of dusk to interfere with meteor observing.
+During this period the moon reaches it’s first quarter phase on Monday November 7th.
+At this time the moon will be located 90 degrees east of the sun and will set near 2300 local standard time (LST).
+As the week progresses the waxing gibbous moon will enter the morning sky and will begin to interfere with observations during the morning hours.

 Read More